Skip to Content

 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 In this blog, I’ll tell you all the practical information you should know before driving from Queenstown to Invercargill as well as all the attractions, and fun things to do along the way!
-There are 8 stops in total and you could easily turn this short road trip into a longer one with overnight stops in one of the cute historic towns along this route.

-Please note: you can also use this blog to plan your drive from Invercargill to Queenstown.
-Just refer to the stops below in reverse order and you’ll be good to go!
+Please note: You can also use this blog to plan your drive from Invercargill to Queenstown.
+Just refer to the stops below in reverse order, and you’ll be good to go!

 About the Drive from Queenstown to Invercargill